Arkaghosh91/Car-sales/README.md

 Problem Statement : KPI’s Requirement
 The dashboard should provide real-time insights into key performance indicators (KPIs) related to our sales data.
 This will enable us to make informed decisions, monitor our progress, and identify trends and opportunities for growth.

+Conclusion : This project harnesses Power BI capabilities to empower stakeholders with a dynamic platform for sales data analysis.
+The derived insights lead to informed decisions & refined sales strategies.